 All of the "one-another's" involve edification, service, and love of others.
 Love is the sacrificial commitment of my will to another's needs and best interests regardless of the cost to myself.
-Love seeks another's highest good, even if it costs a great deal, even if there is no response of love or gratitude.
+Love seeks another's highest good, even if it costs a great deal; even if there is no response of love or gratitude.
 Love is not an impulse from the feelings.
-It does not always run with the natural inclinations, nor does it spend itself only upon those whom we like or deem worthy to receive love.
+It does not always run with the natural inclinations nor does it spend itself only upon those whom we like or deem worthy to receive love.
 It is an act of the will, so we can choose to love even if we do not feel like doing it.

-A significant demonstration of love between believers is to be concerned about each other's walk with Christ and therefore enter into difficult conversations and actions that are best for each other.
+A significant demonstration of love between believers is be concerned about each another's walk with Christ and therefore enter into difficult conversations and actions that are best for each other.
 Look at what the Spirit said through Paul.

-We proclaim Him, admonishing every man and teaching every man with all wisdom, so that we may present every man complete in Christ.
-For this purpose also I labor, striving according to His power, which mightily works within me.
-(Col 1:28-29)
+28We proclaim Him, admonishing every man and teaching every man with all wisdom, so that we may present every man complete in Christ.
+29For this purpose also I labor, striving according to His power, which mightily works within me.
+Col 1:28-29

-Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, so that you too will not be tempted.
-Bear one another's burdens, and thereby fulfill the law of Christ.
-(Gal 6:1-2)
+1Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, so that you too will not be tempted.

+2Bear one another's burdens, and thereby fulfill the law of Christ.
+Gal 6:1-2

-\ Do you love to the point of extending yourself into those difficult conversations?
+❖ Do I love to the point of extending myself into those difficult situations/conversations?

-Let's look at three ways from 1 Thessalonians 5 about how to care for other believers in their relationship with Jesus as they deal with sin and difficult life issues.
+Let's look at three ways to care for other believers in their relationship with Jesus as they deal with sin and difficult life issues.

-We urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone.
-(1 Thess 5:14)
+14We urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone.
+1 Thess 5:14